joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/17/health/covid-vaccinated-infections.html?searchResultPosition=8

 **Body Parts Found in Landing Gear of Flight From Kabul, Officials Say**\
-`Harrowing video of the chaos, recorded by Afghan media, have circulated around the world.
-The Air Force said the incident is under investigation.`\
+`Harrowing video of the chaos, recorded by the Afghan news media, has circulated around the world.
+The Air Force said the episode was under investigation.`\
 https://nytimes.com/2021/08/17/us/politics/afghans-deaths-us-plane.html?searchResultPosition=9

 **Pete Buttigieg says he and his husband, Chasten, are now parents.**\